gsforza/emacs-the-adhd-way/docs/02-first-customizations.md

 deleted.
 So in the end, you have those backups lying all over the place.
 So I want to turn that off.

-Also, Emacs creates autosaves when editing a file.
+Also, Emacs creates auto-saves when editing a file.
 Again, I do not like that behavior.
 The last line of code hinders Emacs to create the directory `auto-save-list`.